Estimated reading time: 6 minutes

 If you’ve ever taught a room full of ESL teens who have a million things on their minds but zero motivation to practice vocabulary—you’re not alone.
+Finding ESL vocabulary games for teens that actually keep high school students engaged can be surprisingly difficult.
 Over the years, I’ve tried every vocab routine under the sun, but there’s one activity that consistently brings energy, laughter, and actual language output into my classroom: a little game called Word Dash, an ESL vocabulary game inspired by the Mexican game Basta!

 The inspiration?
 A traditional game played all across Mexico and Latin America known as ¡Basta!
 It’s fast, it’s competitive, and most importantly—my students already know it.